AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 In the sample code, the SdsType representing WaveData is defined in the buildWaveDataType method of datasrc.component.ts.
 WaveData contains properties of integer and double atomic types.
-The constructions begins by defining a base SdsType for each atomic type.
+The construction begins by defining a base SdsType for each atomic type.

 ```js
 buildWaveDataType() {